Esplugues de Llobregat: Public Art

-The city boasts numerous works of public art in its streets, squares, parks, and gardens.
+The municipality boasts numerous works of public art in its streets, squares, parks, and gardens.
 Can Vidalet Park features a Nymph by an unknown artist located in a small pond, as well as a Maternity by Eulàlia Fàbregas de Sentmenat (1966) and I Only Want to Become What I Am Not (Juan Ignacio Lomas, 2007).
 Similarly, Solidaridad Park features the works Atrium Libertatis (Alberto de Udaeta, 1998) and Between Dream and Desire (Alberto José Mesecuer).
 Likewise, in the gardens of Ca n'Hospital, we find four sculptures by Eulàlia Fàbregas (To the Victims of All Wars, Girl with Dog; Girl with Dove; and Girl with Boy).
 Other gardens with sculptural presence are those of the Robert Brillas Cultural Centre: Woman with a Guitar (Montserrat Sastre, 1986) and Commemoration of the Arrival of the Canigó Flame (Joan Sanagustín, 1985).

 As for public roads, it is worth highlighting works such as: Montesa Prototype 1947-1970 (Josep Maria Subirachs, 1971), Esplugas in the Lower Llobregat (Agustí Guasch, 1985), Homage to Laureà Miró (Marcel Martí, 1985), To the Master (Eduard Estartús, 1995), Plenitude (Jorge Egea, 1999), Argo (Manel Marzo-Mart, 1999), Commemoration of the Constitution (Joaquim Lluís Martínez, 2000) and Soul (Jaume Plensa, 2013).
 The town has several sculptures by Eulàlia Fàbregas de Sentmenat: apart from those already mentioned in the parks of Can Vidalet and Ca n'Hospital, there are Alba, Allegory and Female Nude (1985).
 It is also worth highlighting the presence in several areas of the city of works by Xavier Corberó, an artist who settled in the city, where he had his home-studio (the current Espacio Corberó) and who bequeathed several works to the municipality: Samurai (1995), Familia (2003), Encuentro (2006) and the groups formed by La Ben Plantada, Jordi, José and Concepción (in Elisabeth Eidenbenz square) and La Cinteta, Eulàlia and Doloretes (in San Mateo street).